BrilliantBlocks/zk-swap/README.md

 ## To do

-Separate linked list functions and import as tested library in pool contracts.
+Separate linked list functions and import as tested library in `Pool` contract.

-Refactor internal functions in `BuyPool` and `SellPool` with more purity for better testing.
+Refactor internal functions in `Pool` contract with more purity for better testing.

-Unify and standardize `BuyPool` and `SellPool` to reduce code duplications.